ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_compl_info.md

 ## Health data restrictions
 {: #vc_hybrid_compl_info-health-data-restrictions}

-The following terms apply only to the VMware Solutions Dedicated offering.
+The following terms apply only to the vCenter Server offering.

 ### HIPAA
 {: #vc_hybrid_compl_info-hipaa}

 Notwithstanding information in the data sheet for this Cloud Service regarding the Health Information Portability and Accountability Act of 1996 ("HIPAA") and the permitted use of Health Information and Health data as Types of Personal Data and/or Special Categories of Personal Data (collectively, "Health Data") with this Cloud Service, use of Health Data with this Cloud Service is subject to the following limitations and conditions:

-VMware Solutions Dedicated
+vCenter Server

 Only the offerings that are previously listed can be provisioned to implement the HIPAA Privacy and Security Rule controls for use with Health Data if Client notifies IBM in advance that Client will use Health Data with the Cloud Service and IBM confirms in writing that the Cloud Service will be provisioned for Health Data usage.
 The Cloud Service cannot be used for the transmission, storage, or other usage of any Health Data protected under HIPAA unless (i) Client provides IBM such notification; (ii) IBM and Client have entered into an applicable Business Associate Agreement; and (iii) IBM provides Client with express written confirmation that the Cloud Service can be used with Health Data.
 In no event shall the Cloud Service be used for processing PHI as a healthcare clearinghouse within the meaning of HIPAA.